 The Grants Management Branch is the focal point for all business-related activities associated with the negotiation, award, and administration of grants and cooperative agreements within the NIDCR.

-The Scientific Review Branch coordinates the initial scientific peer review of applications for the following mechanisms of support: research center grants, program project grants, small research grants, research conference grants, institutional training grants, fellowship and career development grants, dentist scientist awards, grants awarded in response to requests for applications and certain program announcements issued by NIDCR, investigator-initiated clinical trials, cooperative agreements, and all proposals for research and development contracts.
+The Scientific Review Branch coordinates the initial scientific peer review of applications for the following mechanisms of support: research center grants, small research grants, research conference grants, institutional training grants, fellowship and career development grants, grants awarded in response to requests for applications and certain program announcements issued by NIDCR, investigator-initiated clinical trials, cooperative agreements, NIH loan repayment contracts, and all proposals for research and development contracts.

-The Research Training and Career Development Branch oversees and coordinates the Institute's programs for extramural fellowships, training grants, career development awards, dental school curriculum development grants, NIH loan repayment awards, and diversity supplements.
+The Research Training and Career Development Branch oversees and coordinates the Institute's programs for extramural fellowships, training grants, career development awards, NIH loan repayment awards, and diversity supplements.
 The aim of these programs is to ensure an adequate number of talented, well-prepared, and diverse investigators to conduct dental, oral, and craniofacial research in the institute's scientific priority areas.

 Division of Intramural Research